Antfield-Creations/fafa-vae/journal/README.md

 First thing I'm going to do is link the reconstruction sampler to the number of epochs, so that the sampling happens only at the end of the run.
 Next, I'm going to look at some other PixelCNN implementations that operate on realistic images (so no MNIST for crying out loud) to see what a decent PixelCNN model layout looks like.

+I just learned about https://www.tensorflow.org/probability/api_docs/python/tfp/distributions/PixelCNN.
+It turns out I don't have to implement my own PixelCNN, I can just use the tensorflow-probability provided one.
+Since that is already in my libs, I'll give it a go.

 ## 2022-07-12
 Writing out the problem in the previous journal entry allowed me to tackle the problem.
 The PixelCNN is perfectly able